subham-04/Form-Validator/README.md

 ## Note

-- This images are fetched through an API and it's not on a paid plan/ subscription, that's why sometimes images couldn't be fetched
+- This images are fetched through an API and it's not on a paid plan/ subscription, that's why sometimes images couldn't be fetched (Try to reload the page, this is the only possible solution right now)

 <br>